 The white rabbit character marks a significant starting point for the story, drawing Alice away from the real world, down its winding rabbit hole to a strange and unexpected new place.
 Thus, the rabbit, and the rabbit hole, becomes a symbol for curiosity, fantasy and escape.
 Even today, the expression “going down the rabbit hole” is in popular use, symbolizing a journey somewhere unknown, challenging, bizarre or complex, that will take some mental work to figure out.

-Alice story, while claiming simply that the song was simply about feeding your curiosity.
+The white rabbit in Alice story became the starting point for the famed Jefferson Airplane song White Rabbit, released in 1967, which alluded to the psychedelic effects of drug taking.
+Yet the band claimed simply that the song was simply about feeding your curiosity.
 While many have suggested Lewis Carroll also made reference to mind-altering drugs within Alice’s story, there is no concrete evidence to suggest this is actually true.
-Many have also interpreted the rabbit’s constant time-checking and panicked rushing around as a symbol for the time pressures put upon people in Victorian society, and the resulting anxiety that this causes.
+Many have also interpreted the rabbit’s constant time-checking and panicked rushing around as a symbol for the time pressures put upon people in Victorian society, and the resulting anxiety that this caused.